Wireless Radiation/Electromagnetic Fields Increases Toxic Body Burden

 Wireless has been shown to increase children’s symptoms of lead poisoning.

-A 2013 research study published in Public Library of Science (PLOS One), found that children exposed to lead who made more voice calls on their cell phone were at significantly greater risk of developing ADHD symptoms.
+A 2013 research study published in Public Library of Science (PLOS One) by Byun et al., found that children exposed to lead who made more voice calls on their cell phone were at significantly greater risk of developing ADHD symptoms.
 Moreover, a significant dose-response relationship was observed between the number and duration of voice calls made on cell phones and ADHD risk among children exposed to lead in their environment.
 The study authors explored the research showing blood-brain barrier permeability as a possible reason and state that:

 Non-ionizing radiation is used as a medical treatment to deliver chemotherapy into the brain because of its ability to open up the blood-brain barrier.